ska-telescope/webjive/ska-webapps-react-skeleton/README.md

 This project was originally bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+It relies on having node  and the node package manager (npm) installed locally.

 ## Installation ##